isomerpages/mol-services/_are-you-planning-to/buy-a-flat.md

       <ul>
       <li><a href="https://homes.hdb.gov.sg/home/landing" target="_blank">Build-To-Order/ Sale of Balance Flats/ Open Booking</a></li>
     </ul>
-      <em>You can apply online anytime and receive a queue number for flat booking and book a flat as early as the next working day, where possible.</em>
     </div>
   </div>
   <div class="tab">
       <input id="app-status" type="checkbox">
       <label for="app-status" class="tab-label">Check Flat Application Status</label>
       <div class="tab-content">
-      <p>As an applicant, you can <a href="https://services2.hdb.gov.sg/webapp/FI10PPORTAL/FI10PAtAGlance.jsp" target="_blank">check for updates</a> regarding your flat application and whether a queue number has been balloted to you.</p>
+      <p>As an applicant, you can check for updates regarding your flat application and whether a queue number has been balloted to you.</p>
     </div>
     </div>
      <div class="tab">